scalacenter/scala-advent-of-code/docs/2023/puzzles/day09.md

 `xs.lazyZip(xs.tail)` means we don't need to reverse the arguments before subtracting, allowing use of the `_ - _` shorthand.

+Note also that both `zip` and `lazyZip` discard any extra values, so it doesn't matter that one of the sequences being zipped is one shorter.

 It would be only slightly more awkward to instead use `sliding(2)` to iterate over successive pairs, as follows: